The Chameleon Leader: Adapting Styles for Success

 Other Leadership Styles

-by Max Weber and focuses on certain tangible or intangible exchanges that take
+Coined by Max Weber, it focuses on certain tangible or intangible exchanges that take

 place between the leader and subordinates.
 Subordinates are rewarded or